markhunte/Hype_Symbol_Override_Extension/README.md

 The code is placed in the Hype Documents Head file.

-Either placing the **symbolOverride.js** in the Hype resources panel, which will link it to the head or
+Either place the **symbolOverride.js** file in the Hype resources panel, which will link it to the head or

-Copying and pasting the below code into the Head file within Hype.
+Copyi and past the below code into the Head file within Hype.